schauhan/miniature-memory/content/posts/startup-launch-mvp-in-five-months.md

 ### Prioritizing Features

-Algoniti sits between the user and their stock broker and send buy/sell orders based on the trading strategy created by the user.
-So integration with multiple brokers is crucial for our product to scale.
-For MVP I decided to integrate with a single broker which serves the largest volume of our target users.
+Algoniti provides a service by auto-generating and sending orders to a trader's broker - so  effectively, it sits between the trader and their broker.
+This means that integrating with multiple brokers was crucial for growth.
+For MVP I decided to integrate with a single broker which served the largest volume among my target users.

+I've always been a proponent of using flows/diagrams to explain complex concepts.
 Below is an example user flow for the MVP.

 ![Web User Flow](/algoniti-user-flow.jpg)